 “11 before 11”

-- Learn to play a musical instrument and perform in an orchestra;
+- Learn to play a musical instrument (Y3 ,Y4, Y5 & Y6);

 - Develop a love of healthy, locally-grown (including at school) food through learning about nutrition, seasonality and different styles of cooking;

-- Perform a play on stage at the Salisbury Playhouse;
+- Perform a play on stage (Y6);

 - Represent the school at a sporting event;